ProVir/WebServiceSwift/README.md

 - [x] MockEngine for temporary or test  response data without use real api engine (from 2.2).
 - [ ] Simple HTTP Engine.

+## Warnings - in version 2.3 there will be changes

+#### Removed `WebServiceBaseRequesting.requestKey` parameter
+The parameter is no longer responsible for the uniqueness and management of running requests.
+Instead of this parameter, the following features will be added:
+1. Only requests with the implementation of a `Hashable` protocol are unique. `Equatable`, but not `Hashable` requests ignoring.
+2. Added parameter `key: AnyHashable` for `performRequests()` methods.
+It changes the algorithm for determining the uniqueness of the request, the uniqueness of the request is determined by it.

+#### Removed `WebService.excludeDuplicateRequestsDefault` and `WebServiceBaseRequesting.excludeDuplicate` parameters.
+Added parameter `excludeDuplicate: Bool` for `performRequests()` methods.
+Now the condition of the absence of duplicate requests is set only at the moment of execution of the request itself.
+It is recommended not to use the parameter `WebService.excludeDuplicateRequestsDefault`.

+#### From `WebServiceMockRequesting` removed default implementation parameters and functions.
+Always use all the parameters in your implementation.

 ## Requirements